-Sabine Barton – Project Coordinator, ISD
+Sabine Barton – Project Manager, ISD

-Sabine Barton is a Project Coordinator at ISD, working on the Institute’s Strong Cities Network (SCN), with a particular focus on youth engagement in P/CVE.
+Sabine Barton is a Project Manager at ISD, working on the Institute’s Strong Cities Network (SCN), with a particular focus on youth engagement in P/CVE.
 Sabine is responsible for managing SCN regions and member engagement and training, including through city exchanges, practitioner workshops, and direct city consultations on local P/CVE strategy and practice to counter all forms of violent extremism and polarisation.
 Sabine is currently focussing on developing regional models for local youth engagement in Europe, Africa and MENA, including through a joint project with the Nordic Council of Minister’s Nordic Safe Cities Network.
 She also works on the topics of integration and cohesion, in particular through the SCN’s workstream on Refugees and IDPs.
 Sabine was previously involved in a research project on countering lone actor terrorism (CLAT) implemented by a consortium led by the Royal United Services Institute (RUSI), in cooperation with the Institute for Strategic Dialogue, Chatham House and Leiden University.
 Prior to joining ISD in June 2015, Sabine worked as a research assistant focussing on consumer rights and ethical consumption in Australia.